Sunday, November 10, 2024

 Saturday, October 12, 2024

-Pair Program with 3Blue1Brown
+Pair Programming with 3Blue1Brown

 For years, I've followed the fantastic videos created by Grant Sanderson of 3Blue1Brown.
 His videos cover math related topics such as linear algebra, quantum computing, neural networks, and physics.